obruendl/linux_driver_tutorial/doc/07_uio_irq.md

 Then navigate to the correct directory on your *rootfs* ...

 <pre>
-    cd /root/ioctl_driver
+    cd /root/uio_driver_irq
 </pre>

 ... and start the application.
 Before, the driver must be loaded of course.

 <pre>
-    insmod ./fpga_base_ioctl.ko
-    ./ioctl_test.elf
+    modprobe uio_pdrv_genirq of_id="generic-uio"
+    ./uio_test_irq.elf
 </pre>

-You should now see the following output (containing user space *printf()* and *printk()* from the driver):
+You should now see the following output from your application:

 <pre>
     Hello World
-    fpga_base open
-    fpga_base ioctl
     version=0xAB12CD34
-    fpga_base ioctl
     year=2020
-    fpga_base_ioctl
-    Sw Version = 123
-    fpga_base ioctl
-    swversion=0x123
-    fpga_base release
+    sw-version=0x0000ABCD
+    Received IRQ
+    Received IRQ
+    Received IRQ
+    ...
 </pre>

 Note that the "year" output may change according to the year you built the FPGA bitstream in.

-The output is exactly matching what we would expect from the code.
-We can see all versions correctly.
-So obviously our driver works.
+The *Received IRQ* messages pop up one after the other every second because an IRQ is detected every second.
+So our interrupts seem to work.

-## 9. Conclusion
+## 10. Conclusion

-In this chapter, a simple IOCTL based device driver was built and installed.
-It was used from a very simple user space application.
+In this chapter, a simple UIO driver including IRQ was used.
+No kernel code was necessary to achieve this.
+Hence most FPGA IP can be supported this way without having to write drivers.

 Of course only the very simplest case of a driver is covered, but this should be a good starting point to base your own development of a real (and more complex) driver on.

 [<< back](06_ioctl_driver.md) | [index](01_index.md) | [forward >> ](99_references.md)